How can I start to work on a bachelor/master thesis?

 3. Write 2-4 pages expose of the thesis by using the template

-4. Send the expose to the secretary’s office with an appointment request
+4. Send the expose to the topic supervisor with an appointment request

 Bring a printed version of the expose AND the thesis registration form of the Goethe University examination office of the Computer Science department.